-Important Dates for the Aligghan family
+Early History of the Aligghan family

 This web page shows only a small excerpt of our Aligghan research.
 Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Aligghan History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Aligghan has been recorded under many different variations, including Alingham, Allingham, Hallingham, Allighan and many more.

 Early Notables of the Aligghan family (pre 1700)